faseeh-quraishi/ChatGPT-API-Whisper-API-Global-Hackathon/README.md

 # ChatGPT-API-Whisper-API-Global-Hackathon

-Note: You should have already installed pyaudio and openai libraries in your environment.
-You should have your own OpenAI api key in file named as 'OpenAI-API.txt' to run whisper and ChatGPT files.
+Note: To run this code python and following libraries must be installed in the environment: pyaudio, pyttsx3 and openai.
+User should have user's own OpenAI API key in file named as 'OpenAI-API.txt' to run Whisper and ChatGPT files.

+To run application:
+- Run "main.py"